Global existence and pointwise decay for nonlinear waves under the null condition: Introduction

 There have also been many works for small data in the variable coefficient case.
 Almost global existence for nontrapping metrics was shown in \cite{BH}, \cite{SW}.
 Global existence for stationary, small perturbations of Minkowski was shown in \cite{WY}, and for nonstationary, compactly supported perturbations in \cite{Y}.
 In the context of black holes, global existence was shown in \cite{Luk} for Kerr space-times with small angular momentum, and in \cite{AAG} for the Reissner-Nordstr\"om backgrounds.

+A second key question, under the assumption of global existence, is to analyze the asymptotic behavior of solutions as $t \to \infty$.
+A natural approach to this is to estimate the rate of pointwise decay of the solution.
+Moreover, as part of this investigation, weaker decay rates are not only achievable—and indeed attained—but also indispensable for the standard approach to establishing global existence.
+However, in order to completely understand the behavior of solutions, one would like to obtain sharp rates of decay.
+For linear wave equations on Schwarzschild and Kerr backgrounds, sharp pointwise rates of $t^{-3}$ were conjectured by Price \cite{Pri} and recently proved rigorously by several authors \cite{DSS}, \cite{Tat}, \cite{MTT}.
+Recently, these sharp decay rates were also used to obtain precise asymptotics for linear wave equations on subextremal Kerr black holes \cite{AAG2}, \cite{Hintz}.

-See also the upcoming \cite{LukOh} for sharp pointwise bounds and asymptotics, given certain assumptions, for a variety of nonlinearities.
+For nonlinear problems, sharp rates of decay have been established for power nonlinearities \cite{Toh}, \cite{Looi2}, \cite{Looi}.
+See also the very recent \cite{LukOh,LX} for sharp pointwise bounds and asymptotics, given certain assumptions, for a variety of nonlinearities.
+The work \cite{LukOh} shows, among a large number of other results, that the decay rate obtained in our main theorem is sharp.
+Understanding the sharp rates of decay of solutions is also necessary in general relativity for a proof of the strong cosmic censorship conjecture, see \cite{DLuk}.

-The results of this paper can also be extended to the quasilinear problem for nontrapping metrics, as well as to the semilinear problem satisfying the null condition as long as weak local energy decay holds, such as on Schwarzschild and subextremal Kerr.